BuiQuanV/mcat101/src/pages/index.md

 templateKey: index-page
 title: Welcome to MCAT 101!
 image: /img/pexels-gustavo-fring-3985166.jpg
+heading: What we offer
+subheading: "Quality study material with no compromises! "
+mainpitch:
-heading: What is MCAT 101?
+  title: What is MCAT 101?
-subheading: MCAT 101 will soon be one of the best resources you may use to study for the MCAT.
+  description: "MCAT 101 will soon be one of the best resources you may use to
+    study for the MCAT.
 Providing FREE resources for the medical professionals of tomorrow!
-mainpitch:
-  title: Why MCAT 101?
-  description: "MCAT studying doesn’t always have to be hard and expensive.
-Here
+MCAT studying doesn’t always have to be hard and expensive.
-    at MCAT 101, we’re trying to make learning fun and best of all: FREE!
+    Here at MCAT 101, we’re trying to make learning fun and best of all: FREE!
     Our free tutoring program will launch soon, sign up for the waitlist on our website today !"
-description: MCAT 101 is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: "MCAT 101 offers free one-on-one or group tutoring on specific subjects on the MCAT. "
 intro:
   blurbs:
-    - image: /img/meeting-space.png
+    - image: /img/circle-cropped.png
       text: >
-        We believe that good coffee has the power to bring people together.
-        That’s why we decided to turn a corner of our shop into a cozy meeting space where you can hang out with fellow coffee lovers and learn about coffee making techniques.
-All of the artwork on display there is for sale.
-The full price you pay goes to the artist.
+        We believe that studying with MCAT 101 will aid in great studyong skills for such a tedious exam as the MCAT.
+In the modern times of internet education, its easy to get lost in large amount of irrelevant materials not exactly related to the exam patterns.
+The choice of making which resources to study is as important as the willingness to study itself.
+        We, at MCAT 101, thrive to make sure that we quality and relevance of study material is always prechecked and processed before recommending it to the students.
   heading: What we offer
   description: "MCAT 101 offers free one-on-one or group tutoring on specific
     subjects on the MCAT. "